 - 22 Fr Catheters

-How Do You Find the Catheter That’s Right for You?
+How to Find the Right Catheter Size for You

-To determine the right size of the catheter for your individual needs, please be sure to consult with your prescribing healthcare professional, so that you can get a hassle-free experience with your intermittent catheters every time.
+To determine the right French size of the catheter for your unique anatomy, you’ll need to consult your prescribing healthcare professional.
+They can accurately determine the right French size for your body to get a hassle-free, comfortable experience when using intermittent catheters.